Astro uses file-based routing to generate your build URLs based on the file layout of your project

 Example: Dynamic pages at multiple levelsSection titled Example: Dynamic pages at multiple levels

-Here, we use a rest parameter (
+In the following example, a rest parameter (

 [...slug]) and the